Regulatory actions for Nov. 20, 2025

 Nov.
 20, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bracco Imaging, Edap Tms, Overture, Quantalx, Subtle Medical, Thermo Fisher.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Abbvie, Arrowhead, Insmed, Merck, Oncolytics, Regeneron, Roche.

 Briefs